Sota (footballer): Career

 Players formed in the ranks of Don Bosco, was signed by the historic CD Badajoz in his city.
 He devoted fan favorite as only 19 years and were several first division clubs who followed in his footsteps, to its equipment subsidiary, without any concrete reached.

 After a short time in Los Barrios, signed by another historic region, where Mérida UD had a great season scoring 8 goals.
 Stop by the Sporting Villanueva winning promotion to the 2nd B. After a successful year in which he scored 12 goals Sanvicenteño, signed by Major League Milsami Moldovan, inclusive was convocate for Europa League.

 The experience is short for changes in the sports direction, a week after signing.
-This returns to his hometown, playing in the Jerez CF, which makes another great year, scoring 9 goals and being one of the best players of the season.
+This returns to his hometown, playing in the Jerez CF, which makes another year, scoring 9 goals and being one of the best players of the season.

 In May 2013 signed by the Thunder Bay Chill (Canada) and plays in the Premier Development League USA, gets to play the final of USA.
 He's awarded Rookie of Year 2013.
 Scored 8 goals and becomes one of the best assistants in the championship.

 After his American success he called the attention of several European clubs, finally signing with Lokomotiv Sofia, a club from Bulgaria that acquired his services.
 His debut in the competition was on 21 September, against Cherno More, entering in the 47th minute.
 He scored his first goal in a Bulgarian competition in a Cup match, against Slavia Sofia on 6 November 2013.